Javacord/Website/docs/wiki/essential-knowledge/completable-futures.md

 ## :books: Further Read

-This tutorial only focused on the absolute basics.
+This tutorial only focuses on the absolute basics.
 For a more detailed introduction to CompletableFutures, you can take a look at [this tutorial](https://www.callicoder.com/java-8-completablefuture-tutorial/).